 IMMERSIVE LEARNING COURSES

-The Intermediate Courses are designed for individuals actively practicing Christian conciliation in a private or church setting.
-Special application to this program is required.
+Immersive learning courses are designed for individuals actively practicing Christian conciliation in a private or church setting.
 Prerequisites: All Introductory Courses and at least one Foundational Course.

 Individuals in people-helping ministry will benefit from confidential, personal coaching from an experienced professional.
 While still developing skills and becoming experienced using a helping process, additional supervision on an immediate or scheduled basis can make the difference between front-line counselors and conciliators serving well or experiencing avoidable discouragement.
 Coaching sessions are generally a minimum of 30 minutes by telephone or video-conference and are available for individuals, teams, or groups.

-Individuals in people-helping ministry deepen their working knowledge and advance their skills as they work alongside experienced gospel-centered professional counselors and conciliators.
-This immersive learning experience allows the extern to work alongside Creative Conciliation staff while providing a wide range of reconciliation services to actual clients.
+Individuals in people-helping ministry deepen their working knowledge and advance their conciliation skills as they work alongside experienced gospel-centered professional conciliators in the Externship Program.
+This immersive learning experience allows the Extern to work alongside Creative Conciliation staff while providing a wide range of reconciliation services to actual clients.
+Special application to this Externship program is required.
+Click here to download the "Externship Information Packet and Application."

 The Advanced Course is designed for individuals actively practicing Christian conciliation in a private or church setting who possess at least 400 hours of conciliation experience.
 Prerequisites: All Foundational Courses and at least one Intermediate Course.